 Styria promotes itself as the “Green Heart of Austria” and rightfully so.
 Its many mountains, lakes, alpine pastures and hills full of vines make Styria a great destination for hikers, bikers, golfers, and winter sports fans alike.
 For those who are feeling less active, there are wellness centers that combine natural treatments with the newest of applications.

 The state capital of Graz is one of the cities to visit in Austria, being the second largest city in the country.
 Its historical old town is a UNESCO World Heritage Site.

-Tyrol is home to Austria’s highest mountain, the Grossglockner.
-It lies on the order with Carinthia and is 3,797 meters tall.
-Tyrol’s capital Innsbruck is entirely surrounded by mountains, meaning it can’t expand anymore.
+Tyrol is home to Austria's highest mountain, the Grossglockner.
+It lies on the border with Carinthia and is 3,797 meters tall.
+Tyrol's capital Innsbruck is entirely surrounded by mountains, meaning it can't expand anymore.
 This makes it the most expensive city in Austria to live in but boy, is it pretty.

 The hilltop fortress of Hochosterwitz is a popular sight and in summer, I recommend mingling with the locals at one of the many folk festivals held in the villages.

 The Land of Salzburg or Salzburgerland is named after its state capital Salzburg, a wonderful weekend getaway destination thanks to its beautiful old town and hill paths surrounding the city.
-It’s also where you can visit various locations from the famous film “The Sound of Music” and where for more almost 100 years now, the Salzburg Festival takes place.
+It's also where you can visit various locations from the famous film “The Sound of Music” and where for about 100 years now, the Salzburg Festival takes place.
 This summer festival is one of the most important classical music festivals in the world.